Money Saving Advice for All Car Owners

 - Two-wheeler insurance: Two-wheeler insurance is similar to car insurance and provides insurance to the owner of the two-wheeler, the pillion rider and third party as well.
 The need of two-wheeler insurance was introduced because of dangerous road conditions in India and the increasingly worrying traffic conditions.

-- Commercial vehicle insurance: Commercial insurance provides cover for vehicles used for logistics and business purpose.
+- Commercial vehicle insurance: Commercial car insurance provides cover for vehicles used for logistics and business purpose.
 While the insurance here is more stringent in nature, the same provides safety against loss of vehicle, commercial vehicle damage, goods theft and related damages.

 These types of insurances are provided in two sub types.
 These are: